 He asserts that the president's effort will help him "a great deal with independent and moderate voters" key to his re-election effort next year.

-But the president's once-solid base, already disillusioned on matters including war and extending the Bush-era tax cuts, is furious.
+But the president's once-solid base, already disillusioned with matters including war and extending the Bush-era tax cuts, is furious.

 "I'm not totally surprised that the COLA is under discussion — there have been inklings about this for some time now — but I'm completely disappointed," says Max Richtman of the national Committee to Preserve Social Security and Medicare.
 "I'm not sure what repercussions there will be from seniors and people counting on Social Security."

-MoveOn.org has urged its members to call the White House with the message: "No deal where seniors pay.
+MoveOn.org has urged its members to call the White House with a message: "No deal where seniors pay.
 No deal where the rich and corporations don't."